vsandstrom/Havregryn/README.md

 - random<br>changes the trigger mode from a static duration to a randomized duration between $(0.0, 2.0) * trigger\ interval$

 - sample<br>resets the record buffer and starts recording new input.

 All values are sampled at the creation of a new grain, after that point it is out of your control.

+___current issue, the sample button should be momentary but this has not yet been implemented, you need to check it and uncheck it for the recording to start___

 ## Building

 After installing [Rust](https://rustup.rs/), you can compile Havregryn as follows: